Rashid Mahazi: 2014–15

 Mahazi featured in the first game of the A-League & Melbourne Victory's tenth season, coming on as a substitute for Macedonian team mate Daniel Georgievski in the 86th minute, against Western Sydney Wanderers on 10 October 2014.
 Following this appearance, Mahazi went on to make eighteen more appearances for Melbourne Victory in the A-League season with five of these being starts, two of which were full ninety-minute appearances, as well as thirteen substitution appearances, including the premiership winning match against Central Coast Mariners on 26 April 2015.
 Mahazi did not participate in the 2014 FFA Cup for the Victory.

 Mahazi featured in both matches as a substitute of the Victory's 2015 final series campaign.
-Mahazi was substituted on for Mathieu Delpierre in the 89th minute of the semi final derby against Melbourne City on 8 May 2015.
+Mahazi was substituted on for Mathieu Delpierre in the 89th minute of the semi-final derby against Melbourne City on 8 May 2015.
 Mahazi's grand final debut came the week later on 17 May 2015 against Sydney FC, being substituted on for Gui Finkler at the 87th minute.

 2015–16

-With the offseason departure of Mark Milligan, and with captain Carl Valeri ruled out for the majority of the season due to medical reasons, Mahazi featured in 23 of the Victory's 28 A-League matches, starting 16 times.
+With the offseason departure of Mark Milligan, and with captain Carl Valeri ruled out for the majority of the season for medical reasons, Mahazi featured in 23 of the Victory's 28 A-League matches, starting 16 times.
 Mahazi featured in the 2015 FFA Cup Final victory against Perth Glory, being substituted on at the 84th minute for Guilherme Finkler.
 In total, Mahazi made 780 passes, won 78 duels, and 110 recoveries throughout the season, and was named as one of the Herald Sun's top 5 unsung heroes of the A-League season.